-- Challenging any form of derogatory or sexualised language or behaviour, including requesting or sending sexual images - Being vigilant to issues that particularly affect different genders for example, sexualised or aggressive touching or grabbing towards female pupils, and initiation or hazing type violence with respect to boys - Ensuring our curriculum helps to educate pupils about appropriate behaviour and consent - Ensuring pupils know they can talk to staff confidentially by discussing the people in the circle of trust.
+- Challenging any form of derogatory or sexualised language or behaviour, including requesting or sending sexual images - We recognise that children are capable of abusing their peers.
+Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up". - We also recognise the gendered nature of peer-on-peer abuse (i.e. that it is more likely that girls will be victims and boys perpetrators).
+However, all peer-on-peer abuse is unacceptable and will be taken seriously. - Ensuring our curriculum helps to educate pupils about appropriate behaviour and consent. - Ensuring pupils know they can talk to staff confidentially by discussing the people in the circle of trust.
 The children are regularly talked to about the adults in school they can talk to if they feel unsafe. - Ensuring staff are trained to understand that a pupil harming a peer could be a sign that the child is being abused themselves.